Splatbeef/White-Borders-Theme-RLT/README.md

 ## 3. Adding custom teams and logos

 On the database tab, create a team and set the name and UniqueId.
 Example: Name: "Andretti Global", UniqueId: "andretti.global.2024".
-To add a logo for your new team, add a png image with the UniqueId as name to the images/logotypes/teams folder.
+To add a logo for your new team, add a png image with the UniqueId as name to the images/logotypes/teams folder of the app root.
 Example: "andretti.global.2024.png".
 The logo shows up after restarting your RLT application.

 ## 4. Track maps